Oakland Museum of California

 Description

-The second phase of the project involved the most complex elements of the Master Plan to include 94,000 SF of renovated Art and History gallery spaces and two new gallery additions at 5,200 SF of expanded exhibition space.
-The two new gallery enclosures can accommodate large scale art works and are each supported by a lightweight steel structure that lifts above the space to complement the all concrete existing building.
-Clerestory glass wraps each of the new galleries on three sides and allows diffused natural daylight to fill the space.
-Improvements were made in visitor circulation with clear points of entry and access to the museum.
-A new stainless steel entry canopy extends out to Oak Street to make the main entrance more self-evident and inviting.
-Together with the new sky-lit canopies at the central stairway, covered circulation is now provided throughout the museum to further interconnect the galleries and visitor experience.
-Other improvements in this phase include a renovated 280-seat auditorium.
+The second phase of the project was completed in 2010 and addressed the most complex elements of the Master Plan, including the renovation of 94,000 SF of Art and History gallery spaces and the addition of two new galleries, totaling 5,200 SF of expanded exhibition space.
+Designed to accommodate large-scale art works, the new galleries are supported by lightweight steel structures that rise above the existing all-concrete building, enhancing the architectural contrast.
+Clerestory glass wraps three sides of each new gallery, allowing diffused natural daylight to fill the space.
+Visitor circulation was also improved through clearer points of entry and more intuitive access throughout the museum.
+A new stainless steel entry canopy now extends to Oak Street, making the main entrance more self-evident and inviting.
+Together with the new skylit canopies at the central stairway, these updates provide covered circulation throughout the museum, further connecting the galleries and enhancing visitor experience.
+Additional improvements in this phase included the renovation of a 280-seat auditorium.

-The third phase of the project includes the renovation of the Natural Science Gallery and enhancements for school groups at the Tenth Street entrance.
-OMCA received LEED gold certification for a major renovation.
-The fourth phase of work is ongoing.
+The third phase of the project included the 2012 renovation of the Natural Science Gallery and enhancements to better accommodate school groups at the 10th Street entrance.
+This significant renovation earned OMCA a LEED gold certification.

 Location